Morten Risager

 Morten Risager (born 30 September 1987 in Denmark) is a former motorcycle speedway rider from Denmark.
 He earned one cap for the Denmark national speedway team.

 Career

 Risager earned his speedway licence in 2003.
 He first appeared in the British leagues during the 2004 season, riding for Coventry Bees.

-He first rode for Ipswich Witches in 2009 and 2011, which included being part of the Ipswich team that won the Premier League Four-Team Championship, held on 23 October 2011, at Beaumont Park Stadium.
+Risager first rode for Ipswich Witches in 2009 and 2011, which included being part of the Ipswich team that won the Premier League Four-Team Championship, held on 23 October 2011, at Beaumont Park Stadium.
 He also spent two seasons with Swindon Robins.

-He announced his retirement in January 2018.
+Risager announced his retirement in January 2018.